DataDog/the-monitor/CONTRIBUTING.md

 # Contribution Guidelines

 Thanks for taking the time to contribute to Datadog's blog, [The Monitor](https://www.datadoghq.com/blog)!
-We use this repo to review content updates to our 3-part guides.
+We use this repo to review content updates to our longform guides.

 There are a few guidelines we'd like contributors to follow when they submit a new issue or pull request (PR).